 Expressing yourself through art is an essential part of life.
 You don't have to be a fine artist to create art.
-If it pleases you and makes you happy then you need to do it," says Faye Wulff, Co-ordinator of Community Art Works (CAW) in Nelson.
+If it pleases you and makes you happy then you need to do it," says Faye Wulff, Co-ordinator of Community Art Works in Nelson.

-CAW's success with those undertaking community work or restorative justice was highly commended at the national Big 'A' Art Awards 2013.
+Community Art Works' success with those undertaking community work or restorative justice was highly commended at the national Big 'A' Art Awards 2013.
 CAW received the Prison Arts Community Award for its partnership with Nelson Community Probation.
 A range of tasks are undertaken by participants.
 These includes painting the walls, tidying the outside area, working alongside the artists or helping to make props for the float in Nelson’s annual Christmas Parade.

 “Our artists love the extra attention, and it gives them more of a sense of community and social inclusion,” she says.
 “For the people on probation it can be just as valuable.
 They learn understanding and tolerance, and it can make them see how fortunate they are.”

 The economic downturn, government cost-cutting measures and pressure on philanthropic trusts prompted a change in focus for Community Art Works.
 “It’s meant we’ve returned to our community roots and have broadened our client base to include everyone,” Faye says.

 The Nelson creative space is staffed by several professional artists, and also provides work experience for polytechnic and college students.
 Faye is dedicated both to her role at Community Art Works and to the arts, which she believes are an expression of humanity and vital to our survival.

 A number of artists at Community Art Works have told Faye that it is a place of healing and gives them a reason to get up in the morning.

 The premises at 25 Paru Paru Rd, provided by the Nelson City Council for a peppercorn rent, can accommodate up to 25 people per session.
 Programmes are based around art, music, dance and literature, with computers and the internet available to assist artists in their work.